RokasEl/simgen/docs/tutorials/zndraw_integration.md

-# Using `moldiff` with ZnDraw
+# Using `simgen` with ZnDraw

 ## Web app

-This section describes how to generate structures using the online web app, hosted [here](https://zndraw.pythonf.de/).
+This section describes how to generate structures using the online web app, hosted [here](https://zndraw.icp.uni-stuttgart.de/).
 If something breaks, clicking EXIT and reloading the page should fix it.
 See the in-app help (`i` button in the top bar) for general ZnDraw controls.

 ### Generation menu